-I really hope you feel more confident in what to look for next time you’re at a thrift store!
 I mean seriously, after all of that information, how can tell me you don’t feel like you could walk into a thrift store with purpose now?? 😉

 Many of the most common (and frequently most expensive) home decor items are just waiting to be discovered at your local thrift store for a fraction of the cost – so go get ’em!